-Upon approach to the Site’s gate, CoPilot can also provide the driver with a short pop up message that is specific to that particular Site and gate—perhaps things like parking information or details about the delivery location itself, including warnings about hazards (overhangs, etc.).
+Upon approach to the Site’s gate, CoPilot can provide the driver with a short pop up message that is specific to that particular Site and gate—perhaps things like parking information or details about the delivery location itself, including warnings about hazards (overhangs, etc.).
 Messages are shown on the CoPilot screen and spoken upon approach to the Site’s gate.
-These Site notes are written and stored in Content Tools when each gate is created within a Site.
+These Site notes are entered and stored in Content Tools when each gate is created within a Site.

 Sites are created around custom Places in the Content Tools web tool and then shared with CoPilot for use in routing.
-Content Tools also includes thousands of predefined ALK Places with Sites (created by Trimble MAPS) for distribution centers, intermodal terminals, manufacturing plants and truck stops.
+Content Tools also includes thousands of predefined Places with Sites (created by Trimble MAPS) for distribution centers, intermodal terminals, manufacturing plants and truck stops.
 In the event that a user creates a Site on top of an predefined Site, CoPilot will always prefer the user’s custom Site over the predefined Site.

 NOTE: User created content is private and is not shared outside of your account.

 Similar to custom Places or Route Modifiers (avoids/favors), Sites are sent to the CoPilot device via the CoPilot FleetPortal web tool.
 Sites are applied to routing by default—there is no option to turn off Sites in the CoPilot user interface.
 However, Sites can be disabled with a configuration that can be sent via CoPilot FleetPortal.

 Site information is not automatically downloaded and stored on the CoPilot device—it is delivered on-demand, which requires that the device have a WiFi or a cellular network connection.
 When you run a route in CoPilot:

 1. CoPilot will check its local cache of previously routed Sites, and it will use that Site information if it applies to one of the stops on your current route.